Review the information below to help you make an informed academic decision about your future educational endeavors.

 The Board is comprised of tenured faculty members.
 They examine many factors in evaluating an application including grade point average, progress towards degree requirements, credit totals, previous academic dismissals, and the ability to complete a degree at the University of Maryland.

 You should meet with an academic advisor in your college to discuss your readiness to return to the University of Maryland for the following semester.
 The Faculty Petition Board does not meet with students but they have access to the application and all accompanying supplemental documentation.
 Make sure that pertinent information about the issues that affected your academic performance is included in your application package.

-International students wishing to return to the University of Maryland in F-1 or J-1 status should contact Katrina Knudsen (firstname.lastname@example.org) in the International Student and Scholar Services (ISSS) office for instructions about the required documentation for the creation of an I-20 or DS-2019 document.
+If you are intending to return to the University of Maryland while in F-1 or J-1 status, you may be required to submit additional paperwork in order to be issued an I-20 or DS-2019.
+Please e-mail Katrina Knudsen in the International Student and Scholar Services Office (firstname.lastname@example.org) for a list of the documentation you will be required to submit if you are returning in F-1 or J-1 status.
 It is recommended that you contact Katrina as soon as your reenrollment/reinstatement application has been submitted.

 Contact the instructor to address your grade issue and contact the Office of the Registrar to address the transcript issue.
 Your application will be cancelled if the new grade or adjustment to the transcript removes the dismissal from your record.

 No. You will not automatically lose your schedule because you have been academically dismissed.
 However, your schedule will be cancelled if you are not reinstated by the date listed in your dismissal email/letter.
 Submit the reinstatement application by the deadline to preserve your schedule until a reinstatement decision is rendered.
 It is your responsibility to cancel your registration if you are reinstated but decide not to return.